Sannis/node-mysql-libmysqlclient/README.markdown

 To contribute any patches, simply fork this repository using GitHub and send a pull request to [me](https://github.com/Sannis).
 Thanks!

-All information about development use and contribution is placed in [DEVELOPMENT](https://github.com/Sannis/node-mysql-libmysqlclient/blob/master/DEVELOPMENT.markdown) file.
+All information about development use and contribution is placed in the [DEVELOPMENT](https://github.com/Sannis/node-mysql-libmysqlclient/blob/master/DEVELOPMENT.markdown) file.

 Contributors